advance100/doc_webpack/node.js-api.md

 `options.errorDetails` add details to errors (like resolving log)

+`options.chunkOrigins` add the origins of chunks and chunk merging info

 `options.modulesSort` (string) sort the modules by that field

 `options.chunksSort` (string) sort the chunks by that field